Our Staff

 Travis Entenman

-Managing Director
+Executive Director

 Nature has been central to my life.
 My first five years were spent playing on 16 acres in a northern Idaho forest - picking wild raspberries, getting water from a small stream on the edge of our property, and watching bats circle the single yard light.
 This was the time for a wild young imagination to roam free.
 At six, I moved to the heart of the northern plains in South Dakota and discovered new aspects of nature.
 Instead of thick forests and mountain streams, there were rolling grasslands and roaming cows.
 My environment changed, but my need to be part of it did not.